Skip to Main Content

 VIII.
 Thesis-Driven

-Academic writing is “thesis-driven,” meaning that the starting point is a particular perspective, idea, or position applied to the chosen topic of investigation, such as, establishing, proving, or disproving solutions to the questions applied to investigating the research problem.
-Note that a problem statement without the research questions does not qualify as academic writing because simply identifying the research problem does not establish for the reader how you will contribute to solving the problem, what aspects you believe are most critical, or suggest a method for gathering information or data to better understand the problem.
+Academic writing is “thesis-driven,” meaning that the starting point is a particular perspective, idea, or position applied to the chosen research problem, such as, establishing, proving, or disproving solutions to the questions applied to investigating the topic.
+Note that a problem statement without the research questions does not qualify as academic writing because simply identifying the research problem does not establish how you will contribute to solving the problem, what aspects you believe are most critical, or suggest a method for gathering information or data to better understand the problem.

 IX.
 Complexity and Higher-Order Thinking

-Academic writing addresses complex issues that require higher-order thinking skills applied to understanding the research problem [e.g., critical, reflective, logical, and creative thinking as opposed to, for example, descriptive or prescriptive thinking].
+Academic writing addresses complex issues that require higher-order thinking skills applied to understanding the research problem [e.g., critical, reflective, logical, and innovative thinking as opposed to, for example, descriptive or prescriptive thinking].
 Higher-order thinking skills include cognitive processes that are used to comprehend, solve problems, and express concepts or that describe abstract ideas that cannot be easily acted out, pointed to, or shown with images.
 Think of your writing this way: One of the most important attributes of a good teacher is the ability to explain complexity in a way that is understandable and relatable to the topic being presented during class.
-This is also one of the main functions of academic writing--examining and explaining the significance of complex ideas as clearly as possible.
+This is also one of the main functions of academic writing--examining and explaining the significance of complex ideas in a manner that can be easily understood.
 As a writer, you must adopt the role of a good teacher by summarizing complex information into a well-organized synthesis of ideas, concepts, and recommendations that contribute to a better understanding of the research problem.

 Academic Writing.
 Writing Center.
 Colorado Technical College; Hartley, James.
 Academic Writing and Publishing: A Practical Guide.
 New York: Routledge, 2008; Murray, Rowena and Sarah Moore.
 The Handbook of Academic Writing: A Fresh Approach.
 New York: Open University Press, 2006; Johnson, Roy.
 Improve Your Writing Skills.
 Manchester, UK: Clifton Press, 1995; Nygaard, Lynn P. Writing for Scholars: A Practical Guide to Making Sense and Being Heard.
 Second edition.
 Los Angeles, CA: Sage Publications, 2015; Silvia, Paul J. How to Write a Lot: A Practical Guide to Productive Academic Writing.
 Washington, DC: American Psychological Association, 2007; Style, Diction, Tone, and Voice.
 Writing Center, Wheaton College; Sword, Helen.
 Stylish Academic Writing.
 Cambridge, MA: Harvard University Press, 2012.